milanwilliams/breaktime/README.md

 `index.js` in reducers essentially passes in feature reducer: auth to create a single top-level reducer passed to store.
 # Components
+Where we'll design components that get used in our containers
 # Containers

 # Hocs

+# Link to or History?